gudstrand/jpop/README.md

 	{"city": "Los Angeles", "state": "CA", "population": 3971883}

 ## Build instructions
+### Git clone
 jpop is housed in a GitHub repository.
 To clone the application create a directory of your choosing and run the following command (**you must have git installed**):

 	 git clone git@github.com:gudstrand/jpop.git

+### Gradle build
+#### gradlew
+Don't worry if you do not have gradle installed.  cd into the application directory and run gradlew to install gradle.
+You should only need to do this the first time you download jpop.

+#### gradlebootRUn
 Next, to build and launch the webserver cd into the jpop directory and run the following gradle command: